0livier/Blog/_posts/2005-06-01-difference-between-ssh-and-ssl.md

+---
+layout: post
+excerpt: An answer to Linkedin question "What is the difference between SSH and SSL and how they work together?"
+---

 The following is an answer to Linkedin question :

 ## "What is the difference between SSH and SSL and how they work together?"